LambdaLabsML/FalconPDF/README.md

 - End-to-end open-source (embeddings and LLMs).
 No OpenAI API Key is required!
 - Choose between the simplicity of basic Q&A mode or the conversational flow with dialog history.
-- Enjoy seamless streaming of answers with concurrent users.
+- Enjoy seamless streaming of answers
+- Support concurrent users.

 ## How to Get Started